Agares/phplisp/readme.md

 No, I wasn't drunk when I wrote it.

 And I wanted to write a working interpreter as fast as possible.
-My preparation was limited to watching an 30 min YouTube video.
+My preparation was limited to watching a 30 min YouTube video about lisp.
 This project took me ~2-3 hours.

  YES, THE CODE IS COMPLETE SHIT, I KNOW IT.